The Lost Colony is a living legacy. No other outdoor theatre portrays history in a more vibrant and memorable production.

 The original economic engine on the Outer Banks in 1937, The Lost Colony gave value-added benefits to visitors coming for the beach experience.
-Now, 76 years later, stronger than ever, we have grown to become an important arts, cultural, and historical destination for visitors and locals alike.
-2013 will be an exciting year, with a new director and a new CEO!
+Now, 77 years later, stronger than ever, we have grown to become an important arts, cultural, and historical destination for visitors and locals alike.
 Corporate sponsorship is a meaningful partnership with both tangible and intangible rewards:

 - Enhanced public profile

 - Inclusion in extensive 77th anniversary advertising campaign

 - Logo recognition in various print and on-line media